minggli/chatbot/README.md

 `docker run -p 5000:5000 -e ENGINE=$ENGINE $(docker images "chatbot" -q) python -m chatbot.services.ask`

 `docker run -p 5001:5001 $(docker images "chatbot" -q) python -m chatbot.services.symptoms`

-For the first time running either service, it will take longer than usual as it needs to download, process and cache web data.

 ## API endpoints
 It accepts payload as simple as `{"questions": "your questions or description of symptoms"}` to below to query for indicative diagnosis: